lidejong/wikinerdata/README.md

 Training Frog on foundations:

-The classification results of training Frog's NER module on a training set of first sections + sentences containing foundation name from 530 foundations can be found in the .pptx.
+The classification results of training Frog's NER module on a training set of first sections + sentences containing foundation name from 530 foundations (3000 sentences, containing 1300 foundations) can be found in the .pptx.